 Family and Loved Ones

 At times, you may worry about your student and want to know how to help them.
 While we are not able to share information outwardly, we are able to consult and support you with information and clarification about mental health resources at Ohio State, how to talk with your student and how to refer them to resources available.
 Although you are not able to schedule an appointment for your student, you are in a great place to encourage your student to reach out.

-If you have concerns and would like to discuss helpful options with your student, first familiarize yourself with our service options.

 If you need further assistance, do not hesitate to call Student Life's Counseling and Consultation Service and request a call back from a counselor at 614-292-5766.

 By law, we are not allowed to disclose any health-protected information about any of our clients without a client’s written consent except if a client is an immediate threat to themselves or the community.
 Please talk to your student regarding whether you have permission to their health information before asking us about their treatment with us.